Our Trustees and Directors

 MHA is a group structure comprising the charity, Methodist Homes, Methodist Homes Housing Association and MHA Auchlochan.
 MHA is run by a team of executive directors and governed by non-executive trustees.

-Prior to joining Papworth Trust, he worked as a Director in the private sector for several global, complex organisations including Diageo, P&O and Amersham.
-During this time he was involved in several mergers and acquisitions and built a track record of helping organisations to use better processes and technology to serve their customers' needs.
+Before joining the charitable sector, Adrian worked as a Director in the private sector for several global, complex organisations including Diageo, P&O and Amersham.
+During this time, he was involved in several mergers and acquisitions and built a track record of helping organisations to use better processes and technology to serve their customers' needs.

 He is a Lay Preacher and Trustee of the Children’s Society.